IsacKun220/com1001/README.md

 The repository consists of three main directories:

-* `code-examples` contains code examples referenced in lectures.
+* `code` contains code examples referenced in lectures.
 These examples may also be useful to refer to when building your team projects.
-[Follow this link for instructions on how to get them running on Codio.](code-examples/)
+[Follow this link for instructions on how to get them running on Codio.](code/)

 * `practicals` contains information for each week's practical session.